-- 1. This Admission Policy is part of the admission arrangements for Tudor Grange Primary Academy Perdiswell (Academy), a primary academy which is part of Tudor Grange Academies Trust (Trust), a multi academy trust. - 2.
-The Academy is a co-educational, non-selective, publicly funded school that welcomes applications for the admission of children regardless of aptitude, ability, special educational or other needs, disabilities or other protected characteristics. - 3.
-The Academy admits children into Reception Year who usually remain on the roll until Year 6. - 4.
+- 1. This Admission Policy is part of the admission arrangements for Tudor Grange Primary Academy Haselor (Academy), a primary academy which is part of Tudor Grange Academies Trust (Trust), a multi academy trust. - 2.
+The Academy is a co-educational, non-selective, publicly funded school that welcomes applications for the admission of children regardless of aptitude, ability, special educational or other needs, disabilities or other protected characteristics. - The Academy admits children into Reception Year who usually remain on the roll until Year The Academy also offers nursery provision, which has its own Nursery Entry Arrangements published on the Academy's website. - 4.
+Parents should note that attendance at the Academy's Nursery will not result in automatic transfer to Reception Year at the Academy.
+A separate application for admission must be made by parents which will be processed with all other applications for Reception Year. - 5.
 The 'admission authority' for the Academy is the Trust, via its Board of Trustees, who delegate some of its admission functions to an Admission Committee.
-These functions are carried out in compliance with the School Admissions Code 2021 (Admissions Code) and the School Admission Appeals Code 2022 (Appeals Code), along with other relevant law relating to equality, human rights and special educational needs. - 5.
+These functions are carried out in compliance with the School Admissions Code 2021 (Admissions Code) and the School Admission Appeals Code 2022 (Appeals Code), along with other relevant law relating to equality, human rights and special educational needs. - 6.
 In education law and this policy, a 'parent' means a natural or adoptive parent of a child (irrespective of whether they have care of, contact with or parental responsibility for, the child), as well as other persons who are not the natural or adoptive parent of the child but who have care of and/or parental responsibility for them.